-Note: In both villages there are no real shops – but there are kiosks and cafes in Theth now; but so bring your own special supplies and snacks from Shkodra.
+Note: In both villages there are no real shops – but now apparently, there are kiosks and cafes in Theth.
+Yet, maybe it’s still best to bring your own favorite supplies from Shkodra.

 The hiking trail distance is about 17 km from Valbona to Theth (from my guesthouse).
 Most people say it takes 6-7 hours.
 However, it’s a not a difficult hike.
 Rather easy and simple, actually.

 NOTE: Hiking the Valbona to Theth route and much of Albania’s Accursed Mountains is NOT possible in winter.

 Especially so after the Valbona Pass – at 1812 meters – going down to Theth, which is mostly forest.